panpanini/mutation-testing/PITCHME.md

 - Tests |

 Note:
+how ensure quality?

+QA - see how others use the app

+Code review - depends on other engineers

+Tests - quickest feedback

 so, what are some of the ways that we can ensure quality of the features we are shipping?

 One big way is with a Quality Assurance team.
 I mean the hint is in the name, but having someone else look at the feature you are working on is great for seeing how other people use the app, and is a good way to figure out bugs and unexpected user journeys, however the feedback loop is quite long, and so can be inefficient if employed improperly.